NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 3. _ML Functions_: List of ML functions used in the corresponding stage.
 4. _Stage Task Duration_: amount of time spent in tasks containing ML functions for the given stage.

-### MLFunctions Stage Duration report
+### MLFunctions total duration report
 The Qualification tool generates a report of total duration across all stages for ML functions which are supported on GPU.

 1. _App ID_
+2. _Stage_Ids : Stage Id's corresponding to the given ML function.
-2. _ML Function Name_: ML function name supported on GPU.
+3. _ML Function Name_: ML function name supported on GPU.
-3. _Total Duration_: total duration across all stages for the corresponding ML function.
+4. _Total Duration_: total duration across all stages for the corresponding ML function.

 ## Output Formats